Title Insurance Company Serving Missouri

 - Covenants, conditions, and restrictions (CC&Rs) that were revealed in the public records.
-CC&Rs are common in new subdivisions and typically restrict use of land, such as what color the owner can paint the house and how many cars the owner can park in the driveway, etc.
+CC&Rs are common in new subdivisions and typically restrict use of land.

 - Any claims, liens, and encumbrances against the property that were not part of the public records at the time of the title search.
 Assuming the buyer accepts the terms of the commitment, they will pay the premium and the title insurance will go into effect on the date of the close of escrow and transfer of ownership.

 In almost all cases where a buyer takes a mortgage, the bank or lender requires the buyer to pay for a mortgagee’s or lender’s title insurance policy that protects the bank against title defects.
 This policy does not cover the buyer in any way, so be certain to buy an owner’s policy to protect yourself.